jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-programming/symbolic-regression-gp.rst

 * For this reason, it is common to see a *protected divide* used instead

     * If attempting to divide by zero, return infinity
-    * Note, however, it is not uncommon to see the function return 1 in this case

 .. literalinclude:: /../src/gp_symbolic_regression.py